Freedom Plains, New York

 Freedom Plains is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
 As of the 2010 census the population was 421.

 Geography

 Freedom Plains is in the center of the town of LaGrange, in the south-central part of Dutchess County.
 New York State Route 55 passes through the hamlet, leading west 7 mi to Poughkeepsie, the county seat, and southeast 13 mi to Pawling.
 The Taconic State Parkway forms the eastern edge of Freedom Plains, leading north 57 mi to its end at Interstate 90 and south 70 mi to New York City.
 The CDP is bordered to the north by James Baird State Park.

 According to the U.S. Census Bureau, the Freedom Plains CDP has a total area of 3.45 sqkm, of which 3.34 sqkm is land and 0.11 sqkm, or 3.30%, is water.

 Demographics

+Education

+It is in the Arlington Central School District, which operates Arlington High School.